 You still have the best of the web available to you on free and open source operating systems.
 Popular browsers like Google Chrome, Mozilla Firefox and Opera all provide versions that support Linux, just to name a few.

 On other platforms, the creative field is dominated by proprietary applications, but there are several capable free and open source alternatives.
-Together the GIMP, Inkscape and Krita make a great set of tools for graphic editing and illustration.
+Together the GNU Image Manipulation Program, Inkscape and Krita make a great set of tools for graphic editing and illustration.
 If animation or modelling is your thing, Blender is a great open source tool for 3D graphics.
 The Ardour digital audio workstation and Audacity multi-track editor is out there for you audiophiles.
 Plus Scribus exists for desktop publishing.

 Out of the box, many free and open source operating systems can manage your existing music library and keep you listening.
 But if music streaming is your thing, Spotify is one of the few services to support Linux.